danielfonner/SaveOurStages-nonprofit_data2/README.md

 The current Heroes Act Bill plans to provide maximum support to any one organization totaling no more than 45% of **Earned Revenue** with a cap of $12 million per organization.
 If all organizations analyzed here received the maximum allowed, that would cost $2.4 billion to fund (average: $162k, median:$17k).

 The original Heroes Act Bill planned to provide maximum support to any one organization totaling no more than 45% of **Gross Revenue** with a cap of $12 million per organization.
-If all organizations analyzed here received the maximum allowed under this plan, that would cost $5 billion to fund (average: $342k, median:$53k).
+If all organizations analyzed here received the maximum allowed under this plan, that would cost $5.0 billion to fund (average: $342k, median:$53k).

 Beyond the two stated plans, an additional plan would provide support to organizations covering 100% of **Earned Revenue** totaling no more than 45% of **Gross Revenue** with a cap of $12 million per organization.
-If all organizations analyzed here received the maximum allowed under this plan, that would cost $XXX billion to fund (average: $XXX, median:$XXX).
+If all organizations analyzed here received the maximum allowed under this plan, that would cost $3.7 billion to fund (average: $254k, median:$30k).

-### Priority Application Periods ###

-The current Heroes Act Bill would create a 14-day priority period fo applicants recoginizing revenue declines of 90% or more and a subsequent 14-day priorty period for applicants recognizing revenue declines of 70% or more.
-50% of organizations would qualify for the first period, and an additional 8% would qualify for the second period.

 ## Final Notes ##